 A hundred years ago Kanichi Yamamoto wrote ‘Abdu’l-Baha a letter in Japanese, and although ‘Abdu’l- Baha didn’t know Japanese He understood the words of the heart, and sent Yamamoto-san (‘san’ is a respective term in Japanese to mean Mr. or Sir it can also be used for females to mean Mrs. or Miss) a beautiful letter in reply.
 Yamamoto-san was very happy and grateful to receive ‘Abdu’l-Baha’s wonderful letter.
 Abdu’l-Baha told Yamamoto-san that he “….must warble like the nightingale of significance in the rose garden so that thou mayest inspire all the birds of the meadow to chant and to sing.”
 The nightingale sings more beautifully than any other bird, Abdu’l-Baha was telling Yamamoto-san to tell everyone about the beautiful teachings of Bahá’u’lláh so they could tell other people too.
 Yamamoto-san was the very first Japanese person to recognize Bahá’u’lláh, God’s new Teacher to Mankind.

 Yamamoto-san lived and worked in Hawaii.
-He worked in a Bahá’í home of Mr. and Mrs. William Smith who lived in Honolulu.
-This is where Mr. Yamamoto learned of the Faith and accepted the Faith immediately.
+He worked in the home of Mr. and Mrs. William Smith who lived in Honolulu.
+He was taught the faith by Miss Elizabeth Muther, a servant in the Smith household.
+Mr. Yamamoto accepted the Faith immediately.

 During ‘Abdu’l-Bahá’s visit to California in 1912, Yamamoto-san had the bounty of organizing the Master’s address at the Japanese Independent Church, where He proclaimed: “…the people of the Japanese nation are not prejudiced.
 They investigate reality.
 Wherever they find truth they prove to be its lovers”.